English

 Photography is usually allowed in the outdoor areas of the monasteries, but it is often restricted inside the chapels and museums.
 Always check the specific rules at each monastery.

-What are Meteora monasteries opening hours?
+What are Meteora monasteries' opening hours?

 The opening hours for Meteora monasteries vary by monastery and season.
 Generally, they are open from 9am to 1pm and 3pm to 6pm.